cobuildlab/cobuildlab-web/src/pages/development-blog/connecting-my-react-application-with-firebase-platform.md

 ![Show me the code](./media/show-me-the-code.jpeg)

 ## Connecting my React Application with Firebase

-This instruction is based on the [Oficial 8base Documentation](https://docs.8base.com/docs/quickstart)

 ### 1. Go to [Firebase](https://firebase.google.com/) and create an account or log in if you already have a google account